-Queensland primary school casual teacher Grant Elmsly, 56, says that the Queensland Education system works in favour of bullies and against whistleblowers.
+Queensland primary school casual teacher Grant Elmsly, 56, says that the Queensland Education system works in favour of children who are bullies.

-Mr Elmsly alleges that Queensland teachers are not supported by the system when they try to deal with problems such as bullying.
+Mr Elmsly alleges that Queensland teachers are not supported by the system when they try to deal with problem behaviour such as bullying.

 He alleges that on 21 August 2017 he was teaching a Year 6 class at Bribie Island State School when he noticed four boys verbally abusing another male student.